appcelerator-archive/spork/README.md

 ------

 Spork is developed by Appcelerator and the community and is Copyright (c) 2012 by Appcelerator, Inc. All Rights Reserved.
-Alloy is made available under the Apache Public License, version 2.
+Sporkk is made available under the Apache Public License, version 2.
 See the [LICENSE](https://github.com/appcelerator/alloy/blob/master/LICENSE) file for more information.